 The main medical reason insurance providers may consider funding the surgery is if excess skin on the eyelid impairs a patient’s vision.
 Having significant skin on the eyelids can cause the eyelid to droop downwards and reduce a patient’s ability to see.
 It is natural for the eyelids to droop more as we age since the eyelids will stretch and the muscles around the eye will weaken which will result in them sagging.
 Additionally, excess fat can be gained around the eyes which will make the skin droop or sag more.
 For many patients, this merely causes aesthetic concerns as their eyes can appear smaller and look older.
 However, for other patients, their ability to see can actually be reduced as their peripheral vision is affected.

-This means that upper eyelid blepharoplasty can be covered by insurance providers but it is quite rare for lower eyelid blepharoplasty to be covered since it does not tend to pose health risks to the patient.
+This means that upper eyelid surgery can be covered by insurance providers but it is quite rare for lower eyelid surgeries to be covered since it does not tend to pose health risks to the patient.

 Generally, patients will need to provide evidence from a medical professional that states the surgery would be beneficial to them.
 According to Mayoclinic before insurance tends to cover the surgery patients often need to undergo both a physical and vision examination and have photographs of their eyelids from various angles.